Get help today 888-509-8965 or sign up for 24/7 text support.

 • Identify and resolve certain challenges, such as unemployment, homelessness, and legal issues.

-• Have an unstable or unsupportive living environment.
+• Have a stable, supportive living environment.

 If you’re curious about what type of substance use treatment program best fits your needs, talk to your doctor or an addiction treatment professional.
 They can help match a treatment setting to your specific treatment needs and individual recovery goals.